appendix-a

 Apache Iceberg tracks rich metadata to efficiently manage its tables.
 This metadata isn’t just for internal bookkeeping; it’s also exposed to users through special metadata tables that can be queried like regular tables.
 These metadata tables provide visibility into the physical and logical layout of an Iceberg table, offering insights into data file sizes, partitions, snapshots, and more.

-We'll walk through each of Iceberg’s primary metadata tables and describe how they can be used in practical maintenance scenarios.
-We'll also examine how these tables enable proactive optimization workflows by serving as a foundation for dynamic maintenance triggers.
+We’ll walk through each of Iceberg’s primary metadata tables and look at how they can be used in practical maintenance scenarios.
+We’ll also examine how these tables enable proactive optimization workflows, serving as a foundation for dynamic maintenance triggers.

 A.1 Querying Iceberg metadata tables